 Jan has taught and directed at several institutions including Western Connecticut State University, Fairfield University, Housatonic Community College, CCSU and James Madison University.
-In November of 2020 she was honored to receive CCSU's Excellence In Teaching Award for 2019-2020.
+She was honored to receive CCSU's Excellence In Teaching Award for 2019-2020.

-Jan is Associate Artistic Director of Connecticut Lyric Opera where she assists with company management and directs productions.
-Titles have included: Puccini's Tosca and Verdi's Aida and Don Carlo.
-She is also an Affiliated Artist at Capital Classics Theatre Company, where she is helping to launch their Contemporary Classics Program with Victory by Athol Fugard.
-Jan is proud to be a core faculty member at the Greve Opera Academy and Music Festival in Tuscany, Italy where she teaches Master Classes and directs productions.
-Titles have included: Cosi fan Tutte, The Marriage of Figaro, Tosca, Gianni Schicchi and Sour Angelica.
+Jan currently teaches a Playwriting Workshop for Hartford Stage, and serves as Theatre Program Coordinator at Tunxis Community College.
+Jan is Associate Artistic Director of Connecticut Lyric Opera where she directs productions and assists with company management.
+Titles with CLO have included: Puccini's Tosca and La Boheme and Verdi's Aida and Don Carlo.
+She is also an Affiliated Artist at Capital Classics Theatre Company, where she helped to launch their inaugural Contemporary Classics Program, directing Victory by Athol Fugard.
+She serves as a core faculty member for the Greve Opera Academy and Music Festival in Tuscany, Italy where she teaches Master Classes and directs.
+Productions in Greve have included: Cosi fan Tutte, The Marriage of Figaro, Tosca, Gianni Schicchi and Sour Angelica.

-Jan has studied with: Baby Wants Candy, Harold Bloom (Yale), Emmanuelle Delpech (Pig Iron), Curt Dempster (EST), Anna Halprin, Ron Jenkins (Emerson), Dennis Krausnick (Shakespeare & Co.), Edward Morehouse (HB Studio), Barney O’Hanlon (SITI Company), Tina Packer (Shakespeare & Co.), Pilobolus, Sam Pinkleton (Pig Iron), Mike Rock (Improv Olympics), Norman Taylor (Lecoq technique), Polly Teale (Shared Experience), Richard Toma (Emerson), and Andrew Wade (RSC).
+Jan has studied with: Baby Wants Candy, Harold Bloom (Yale), Emmanuelle Delpech (Pig Iron), Curt Dempster (EST), Anna Halprin, Ron Jenkins (Emerson), Dennis Krausnick (Shakespeare & Co.), Edward Morehouse (HB Studio), Barney O’Hanlon (SITI Company), Tina Packer (Shakespeare & Co.), Pilobolus, Sam Pinkleton (Pig Iron), Mike Rock (Improv Olympics), Tammy Ryan, Norman Taylor (Lecoq technique), Polly Teale (Shared Experience), Roland Tec, Richard Toma (Emerson), and Andrew Wade (RSC).

 They don't taste good but they do analyze website traffic.
 By accepting these cookies, your data will be aggregated with all other user data.
 Thank you.